vrandall66/front-end-submissions-public/1706/mod-4/byob/nik-lola.md

 ### Documentation

-**7 points**:(10 possible points) The README includes documentation for all available endpoints and how to use them.
+**7 points**: The README includes documentation for all available endpoints and how to use them.
 Instructor can mostly follow the documentation for using the API.

 //INTRO THE PROJECT!//